bmronald/lemonade-stand/README.md

    ```

    * This will spin up a PostgreSQL container and the NestJS app
-   * The API will be available at `http://localhost:3000`
+   * Swagger UI will be available at `http://localhost:3000/api-docs`
    * Postgres listens on `localhost:5432` with credentials from `docker-compose.yml`
+   * All API routes are prefixed with `/api`, e.g. GET `/api/beverage/types`

 3. **Stop and remove containers**